Crispy's Corner

 I wish I would have taken more philosophy courses when I was in college, because I believe it's critically important to figure out what the basis is for your beliefs.
 I'm just using logic to point out hypocrisy.
 By the way, I don't have particular respect for the hypocrisy of our founding fathers you point out.
 Really life, liberty, and property is from John Locke - but either way my respect for those rights is not rooted in my repect for the first person to write it down.

-March 18, 2005 11:42 AM
+March 18, 2005 at 11:42 AM

 Post a Comment